kavika13/jumpmanzero/readme.md

 ###Clone this repository

-Install Git and follow [the instructions off GitHub](https://help.github.com/articles/working-with-repositories).

-Follow the instructions for Cloning [the Jumpman Zero repository](https://github.com/kavika13/jumpmanzero).
+Install Git and follow [the instructions off GitHub](https://help.github.com/articles/working-with-repositories) to clone [the Jumpman Zero repository](https://github.com/kavika13/jumpmanzero).
+No need to fork it first (unless you want to) - just clone.

 ###Install Visual Studio